One dead after police fire on protesters in Sri Lanka amid bailout talks with IMF | Law-Order

 Shamir Zavahir, an aide to Sabry, said on Twitter that Colombo had asked for an IMF loan under the rapid financial instrument (RFI) window, meant for countries needing urgent balance-of-payment support.
 But the global lender was initially not inclined to grant the request, he said.
 "The IMF has subsequently informed Minister Sabry that India had also made representations on behalf of Sri Lanka for an RFI," Sri Lanka's finance ministry said in a statement.

 "It has been communicated that IMF will consider the special request made despite it being outside of the standard circumstances for the issuance of an RFI."
-An IMF spokesperson was not immediately available for comment on the finance ministry's statement.
+An IMF spokesperson had no immediate comment on the finance ministry's request.

+A source familiar with the matter said that IMF talks with Sri Lanka had just started and would take time to reach any agreement.
+The biggest impediment is Sri Lanka's unsustainable debt, which must be restructured before the Fund can lend any more money to the island under its rules - a process that would involve China, one of its biggest creditors, the source added.
+IMF Managing Director Kristalina Georgieva tweeted https://twitter.com/KGeorgieva/status/1516396945404747778 after a meeting with Sabry on Tuesday that they discussed policy actions and would "work together towards mapping a pathway to #SriLanka's recovery."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)